nilovelez/machete/readme.md

 # Machete
 Machete is a simple suite of tools that solve common WordPress annoyances using as few resources as posible.
 Machete doesn't cover every single user case, but there is a huge amount of sites that would require less plugins if they used Machete.

+All Machete tools have two things in common: they solve a problems faced by many web developers and they do it using as few server resources as possible.

 So far, Machete includes the following tools:

 ### Header cleanup: